IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 # Execution

-At this point, the data have made it all the way to the execution phase, which is referred to one of training, validation, and testing; however, the data are yet to be injected into a TensorFlow graph.
-As with the preprocessing, various configuration parameters are kept in a [separate configuration file][execution.json]:
+At this point, the data have made it all the way to the execution phase, which is referred to training, validation, and testing; however, the data are yet to be injected into a TensorFlow graph, which is the topic of this section.
+As before, relevant parameters are kept in a [separate configuration file][execution.json]:

 ```json